 The roadside farm stand offers all of this and more as we also work with other small, local businesses to offer raw milk cheese, honey, maple syrup, responsibly produced and locally roasted coffee and tea, and goat's milk soap.
 In addition, visitors can see and feed the chickens, ducks, turkeys and peacocks during farm stand hours.

 We steward a number of varieties of heritage breed livestock, old-time breeds in literal danger of extinction.
 Currently, we breed Dexter cattle, Katahdin sheep, Barred Rock, Delaware, Black Copper Maran, and Gold Laced Polish chickens, Cayuga and Khaki Campbell ducks, Bourbon Red and Narragansett turkeys, and Silver Fox rabbits plus non-heritage pigs, quail and peacocks.
-We no longer breed Belgian horses, but use a mother-daughter team born here to help us in the fields.
+We no longer breed Belgian horses, but still use a mother-daughter team born here to help us in the fields.
 We have live poultry available each spring, and other livestock periodically available for purchase to help others raise these wonderful breeds.

 For more information on our roadside farm stand, please check out our website for more information.
 There, you can find what is in season along with pricing, get directions and check out the animals that call our farm home.
 You can also follow us on Facebook and Instagram for the latest products as well as lots of cute farm animal photos!